How to Write the University of North Carolina at Chapel Hill Essay 2016-2017

-About the University of North Carolina—Chapel Hill
+About the University of North Carolina at Chapel Hill

-Located in a picturesque suburb teeming with gorgeous foliage and historical sites, the University of North Carolina — Chapel Hill is the flagship university of the UNC system.
+Located in a picturesque suburb teeming with gorgeous foliage and historical sites, the University of North Carolina at Chapel Hill is the flagship university of the UNC system.
 Founded in 1789, UNC Chapel Hill claims the distinction of being the first public university in the United States.
 Today, UNC Chapel Hill is among the nation’s best known and most prestigious public universities.

 Many across the country know UNC for its distinguished sports programs — especially its extremely successful men’s basketball team.
 The Tar Heels compete as members of the NCAA, Division 1, and have taken home five NCAA basketball championship titles, with their most recent win in 2009.
-Beyond its basketball prowess, UNC also fields top ranking women’s soccer and field hockey teams.
+Beyond its basketball prowess, the university also fields top ranking women’s soccer and field hockey teams.
 Their dominance in sports has helped foster a fierce rivalry with another top southern school, Duke University.

 Athletics aren’t UNC Chapel Hill’s only claim to fame, however — far from it.
-The university’s strong academic offerings have earned it the honor of being one of the “Public Ivies”, and it is not hard to see why.
+The university’s strong academic offerings have earned it the honor of being one of the “Public Ivies,” and it is not hard to see why.
 This research university offers more than 70 fields of study, dispersed among the College of Arts and Sciences and fourteen additional colleges.
 UNC prides itself on providing a strong liberal arts education to all undergraduates, and beyond that, students also have the option of pursuing a major within the university’s professional schools.

-The social offerings at UNC Chapel Hill are just as exciting as the academic opportunities.
-With a whopping 800 plus student organizations on campus, UNC ensures that every undergraduate is able to find numerous student organizations that fulfill their wide range of passions.
+The social offerings at the University of North Carolina at Chapel Hill are just as exciting as the academic opportunities.
+With a whopping 800+ student organizations on campus, the university ensures that every undergraduate is able to find numerous student organizations that fulfill their wide range of passions.
 Continuing with the athletic culture on this campus, students can also choose to join one of the 50+ intramural sports teams, no matter what their skill level may be.

 As one of the nation’s oldest public universities, it stands to reason that UNC is also home to many traditions.
-These range from drinking from the “Old Well” one the first day of classes in order to secure good fortune and a 4.0 GPA, to climbing to the top of the campus’s Bell Tower and signing your name on it as a senior.
+These range from drinking from the “Old Well” on the first day of classes in order to secure good fortune and a 4.0 GPA, to climbing to the top of the campus’s Bell Tower and signing your name on it as a senior.

-UNC’s winning combination of strong academics and excellent campus culture makes it a top choice for many college applicants.
+The university’s winning combination of strong academics and excellent campus culture makes it a top choice for many college applicants.
 31,953 competed for a spot in the Class of 2019, and of those, 9,510 were admitted, for an overall admissions rate of 30%.
 However, it is crucial to note that state law mandates that 82% of the freshman class at UNC Chapel Hill must be from North Carolina.

 In the face of odds like these, it becomes all the more important to ensure that your application to UNC Chapel Hill is as compelling as you can possibly make it, especially if you are an out-of-state applicant.
 The first step to crafting a winning application to this university is to write strong supplementary essays.
-In this blog post, we’ll go over different tips, tricks, and insights in order to help you craft effective and impressive essay for your supplement to UNC Chapel Hill.
+In this blog post, we’ll go over different tips, tricks, and insights in order to help you craft an effective and impressive essay for your supplement to the University of North Carolina at Chapel Hill.

-The University of North Carolina—Chapel Hill Application Essay Prompts
+UNC Chapel Hill Application Essay Prompts

 In addition to the essay you provided with your Common Application, please choose two of the prompts below and respond to each in an essay of 200-250 words.